CenkBerber/DarkRoomDesign/README.md

-Update for my old website's design. at cenkberber.cf now.
+Update for my old website's design, at cenkberber.cf now.